 So it’s impossible to travel to Latvia and not have all this in mind because most of the people you meet on the street grew up in the Soviet Union.
 With this perspective, we must admit that we were really amazed by the incredible developments that these countries have experienced in such a short time…

-it’s hard to imagine that less than 30 years ago, they were still cut off from the rest of the world!
+it’s hard to imagine that about 30 years ago, they were still cut off from the rest of the world!

 What to see, what to do in Riga: our favorites